feb 24/RUNGETOUTICE

 Everything green.
 Not dark green, like yesterday, but glowing green.
 Greeted the Welcoming Oaks as I ran past them.
 Noticed again — and I’m remembering this time, finally, to mention it — the non-oak (what kind is it?) tree that looks like a tuning fork.
 A few months ago, looking at it, I thought, “time to tune my body to the gorge.”
 I think this came to my mind because I had just listened to John Denver’s version of “The Garden Song” and the lines, “Tune my body and my brain/ To the music from the land.”

-Things the Flew in my Face, a list
+Things that Flew in my Face, a list

 1. a small, but not too small, bird flying out of the leaves towards me, then veering quickly, making me stutter step and raise my hands to my eyes